open/close all folders

 - In Mass Effect 3, Cerberus's giant Atlas mechs are somewhat vulnerable to this trope — while, as the codex entry suggests, their giant crystal canopies are less vulnerable than they ought to be, they can be broken.
 In singleplayer, Shepard can then Gundamjack the unit in question.
 (However, since its canopy has been shot out, he's now equally vulnerable...)

 - In Borderlands 2, some bandit enemies will pilot airborne vehicles called Buzzards.
-Shooting the pilot will result in a critical hit for massive damage.
+Shooting the pilot will result in a critical hit.
 However, since Buzzards are almost constantly in motion, it's extremely difficult to get a good shot at the pilot unless you're very quick on the draw and it's coming right at you.

 - In Grand Theft Auto, it's possible to do this to NPC's since Vice City.
 In IV, you can also do this in multiplayer (and have it happen to you, so be careful).
 Rather difficult though, due to both players and NPCs actively avoiding this.